 To freeze fudge, be sure to store it properly.
 You can either:

-- Do not cut the fudge and instead freeze the whole block, storing it in an airtight container or freezer bag.
+- For best results, do not cut the fudge and instead freeze the whole block, storing it in an airtight container or freezer bag.
 Cut the fudge once thawed and ready to eat.

-How can you tell if fudge has gone bad?
+How to tell if fudge has gone bad

 If you’ve had your fudge for a while, you can tell it’s past its prime if it either:

 - Feels hard, dried out, or crumbles easily.